Where can I find the application? Is it hard copy or online?

 I have an overall GPA of 2.50 or above and have completed the required BSW application pre-requisite courses but have only earned 30 hours of college credit and am still considered a Freshman/Sophomore.
 Should I apply?

-In order to enroll in upper division courses, Southern requires a minimum of 40 college credits.
+In order to enroll in upper-division courses, Southern requires a minimum of 40 college credits.
 If you have only earned 30 credits, then it would be best for you to complete another year of general education courses and then apply to the program when you have earned more than 40 college credits.
-Please consult with your advisor as you create your academic plan.
+Please consult with your adviser as you create your academic plan.

 I have completed some of the courses required for application to the program at a previous institution but I have not yet had those credits transferred to Southern.
 Do I need to have them transferred to Southern before I can apply?

 The sooner you can transfer in those credits, the better, especially as it impacts your BSW application.
 This situation is handled in more of a case-by-case basis since other variables (overall GPA, number of courses missing, etc.) will affect the outcome.
 Please feel free to contact the BSW Program Director, Annette Heck (firstname.lastname@example.org), regarding this circumstance.

 The application requires three recommendations.
 Whom should I ask?

 One of your recommendations should be completed by a social work professor.
 The second may be another professor and the third can be a personal reference.
 None of your recommendations should be completed by someone who is related to you.
 Often times, students will have a social work professor, other professor and then a work supervisor, pastor, or residence hall dean complete the personal recommendation form.

 For my recommendations, do I need to mail them a form?